SWerbeck/job-search-app/NOTES.md

 Todo from 12/1/24

+Bugs to fix:
+When editing a company name for a logged in user the single application data does not load for the company we edited.

 Applications:

-1. Need to be able to edit more info on the applications.
-Currently can post and delete.
-2. Single application needs to display form fields.
-Toggle to edit - Mostly done
+1. Last updated date when you edit an appication does not update the date.
-3. Might need to make a calendar or library calendar to be able to edit the applied date.
+2. Might need to make a calendar or library calendar to be able to edit the applied date.
 Say you forgot to add one from a week ago and want to change the date.
    When editing applied date we may or may not need to edit the backend when creating the application table. creation_date TIMESTAMPTZ DEFAULT Now(),

 Contacts: